To All Awards

 Winners will receive one certificate for each winning entry.
 Complete the winning company/individual and/or client you wish to appear on the certificate.
 The entry title and the category the project won in will automatically be included on the certificate.
 You will have the opportunity to order additional certificates once winners have been notified.

 After Step 5, the entry form is complete.
-Press the "Save" button to return to the "My Entries" dashboard to submit a new entry, copy an existing entry to a new category, or submit payment.
+Press the "Save" button to return to the "Awards Entries" dashboard to submit a new entry, copy an existing entry to a new category, or submit payment.

 IMPORTANT: A submitted entry is not final and entered in the competition until it's paid for.
 Entries may be edited until paid.
 Once payment has been processed, it is final and cannot be modified.